 It’s cheap to shoot and to reload.
 RCBS and Lee Precision make die sets for it.
 Most notably, the 300 HAM’R was accepted by SAAMI, and in the US at least, ammunition is being produced to feed it.

 If we see this cartridge in Canada, it will happen because bolt action rifles are produced by companies like Savage or Ruger.
-Although this cartridge was designed for the AR, it’s perfectly at home in a single shot or bolt action rifle.
-Since we cannot hunt with AR rifles, single shots or bolt actions are the only choices.
+Although this cartridge was designed for the AR, it’s perfectly at home chambered in a single shot or bolt action rifle.
+They are the only choices up here right now, since we cannot hunt with AR rifles.

 I asked Ruger if they had any plans to manufacture the HAM’R and add it to their Predator line.
 They said no, but would forward my letter to their design team.